mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 -   If `D` is good, then the bug must be in `E` or `F`
 -   If `D` is bad, then the bug must be in `C` or `D`

 So instead of checking every commit one by one, Git cuts the search space in half each time.

+---

-## 7) If you already have automated tests, bisect becomes much stronger {#7-if-you-already-have-automated-tests-bisect-becomes-much-stronger}
+**If you already have automated tests, bisect becomes much stronger**

 If your project has a command that returns success/failure, Git can automate the search.

 Examples: